differentrain/LocalcDocuments/README.md

 The button in Str-pad specifies that whether normal text or hex-bytes will be deemed as conversion source when codepage selection is changed.
 It's default option is set to `Text`, if you change the codepage selection, Localc will convert the text to hex-bytes.
 You can set it to `Bytes` by clicking the button.

+### new feature in 1.0.2

+A text-box is added to Str-pad for representing the first eight bytes of hex-bytes with hex-number.

 ## Expressions
 ![img_exp_pad.png](https://github.com/differentrain/LocalcDocuments/raw/main/Img/img_exp_pad.png)